 Capital Asset and Debt Administration

 Capital Assets

-This table summarizes the year end balances in capital assets for 2015 and 2016 and the change in the year end balances for December 31, 2016.
-See Note 4.
+This table summarizes the year end balances in capital assets for 2017 and 2016 and the change in the year end balances for December 31, 2017.
+See note 4 in the notes to the financial statements.